-- 6. Nor does the concept of a federally imposed central retirement fund for law enforcement officers nationwide, along the lines of the Railroad Retirement system, offer a solution.
-Lack of federal legislative power in this field, and the other problems mentioned above, would seem to rule out this approach. - The approach which does, in our opinion, offer the best combination of practical feasibility and effectiveness of the result, at least insofar as transfers of employment within each state are concerned, is to take advantage of the legislative powers which do exist within each state in sweeping all local plans within each state into a single law enforcement officers' retirement system for the state.
-This would cut down the number of separate retirement plans from the present vast numbers to fifty only, and replace the present wilderness of contrasting and often conflicting approaches in major areas of detail in benefits and funding to something which can be tabulated, understood, and coordinated.
+6. Nor does the concept of a federally imposed central retirement fund for law enforcement officers nationwide, along the lines of the railroad retirement system, offer a solution.
+Lack of Federal legislative power in this field, and the other problems mentioned above, would seem to rule out this approach.

+7. The approach which does, in our opinion, offer the best combination of practical feasibility and effectiveness of the result, at least insofar as transfers of employment within each State are concerned, is to take advantage of the legislative powers which do exist within each State in sweeping all local plans within each State into a single law enforcement officers' retirement system for the State.
+This would cut down the number of separate retirement plans from the present vast numbers to 50 only, and replace the present wilderness of contrasting and often conflicting approaches in major areas of detail in benefits and funding to something which can be tabulated, understood, and coordinated.
 A precedent already exists for implementing this approach.
-Costs would be shared between the state, the individual employee, and the local authority which employs him.
-Each law enforcement officer would be entirely free to move from one position to another anywhere within the state while continuing to build his pension under the one retirement system.
-No federal legislative powers or financial inducements would be involved with respect to these statewide systems. - 8.
-Since the approach outlined in 7 above would not take care of transfers across state lines, and since the national interest requires that these be encouraged no less than transfers within each state, a system of reciprocity as between these fifty state systems be established as an immediate second stage, the commencement of which need not await the full completion of the state legislative processes necessary to implement the first stage described in 7 above.

-It is in this area that the federal government should, in our opinion, logically become involved, both by:
+Costs would be shared between the State, the individual employee, and the local authority which employs him.
+Each law enforcement officer would be entirely free to move from one position to another anywhere within the State while continuing to build his pension under the one retirement system.
+No Federal legislative powers or financial inducements would be involved with respect to these statewide systems.

+8. Since the approach outlined in 7 above would not take care of transfers across State lines, and since the national interest requires that these be encouraged no less than transfers within each State, a system of reciprocity as between these 50 State systems be established as an immediate second stage, the commencement of which need not await the full completion of the State legislative processes necessary to implement the first stage described in 7 above.
+It is in this area that the Federal Government should, in our opinion, logically become involved, both by:

-- i. convening a conference of state representatives to consider the matters outlined in this report with a view to initiating leglislation in each state to centralize all police pension systems statewide; also by - ii. providing some degree of financial inducement to assist in the process of interstate circulation or transfers of law enforcement officers to positions across state lines, such as by providing one-quarter or one-third of the reserves necessary to cover the pension costs in the case of these transfers, as well as the administrative cost of initiating and overseeing the successful operation of the interstate reciprocity system recommended herein.
-Such federal subsidy to be made available only with respect to states which have completed the basic steps outlined in 7 above, or equivalent steps having a similar effect on mobility within their own state borders.
+a.
+Convening a conference of State representatives to consider the matters outlined in this report with a view to initiating legislation in each State to centralize all police pension systems statewide; also by, b.
+Providing some degree of financial inducement to assist in the process of interstate circulation or transfers of law enforcement officers to positions across State lines, such as by providing one-quarter or one-third of the reserves necessary to cover the pension costs in the case of these transfers, as well as the administrative cost of initiating and overseeing the successful operation of the interstate reciprocity system recommended herein.
+Such Federal subsidy to be made available only with respect to States which have completed the basic steps outlined in 7 above, or equivalent steps having a similar effect on mobility within their own State borders.

-Since there are a certain number of interchanges between state and federal employment, the federal government should participate in the reciprocity system outlined herein along with the fifty states.
+Since there are a certain number of interchanges between State and Federal employment, the Federal Government should participate in the reciprocity system outlined herein along with the 50 States.